openbroadcaster/openbroadcaster.github.io/install.md

     These instructions are an alternative to using ob.installer.sh

-    Note: When using special characters in the password, they need to use single quotes instead of double quotes when they echo the string
+    Note: When using special characters in the password, they need to use single quotes instead of double quotes when they echo the string.

     1. See dependencies.txt for server dependencies.
 Mostly PHP/MySQL related, but a few things to support transcoding and media identification.